Sheethalhn/sp18-202-code-warriors/README.md

 Level1 - (work in progress) - Attack new enemies using the swords.
 There are 3 types of enemies.
 Attacking with sword increases game points and reduces sword count.
 Not attacking and colliding directly with an enemy reduces health.
 When sword score reaches zero, Blackpanther is unable to attack with swords.
 (He can choose to switch mode to level0 to increment sword score?)

+## Week 4 (4/28/2017): Minutes of the meeting

+1. What did the team do the past week?
+The team implemented initial level where our fighter has to collect heart crystals to increase his health and collect swords to fight against enemies.
+Hero can now shoot sword against enemies.

+2. What is the team going to do next week?
+The team has been allocated artifacts work.
+As we are closer to the submission, State Pattern and game ending will be implemented this week.

+3. What are the current blockers/challenges the team is facing?
+Team is not facing any issues.

+XP Core Value - Communication

 ## Week 3 (4/21/2017): Minutes of the meeting